getcontacts/getcontacts/README.md

    __Input:__

 	Required Arguments:
-   TOP - Path to toplogy
+	   TOP - Path to topology
 	   TRAJ - Path to simulation trajectory fragment OUTPUT - Path of output file
 	   INTERACTION_TYPE - User specifies what type of non-covalent interaction to compute using the following flags.

 	   -sb, Salt bridges
 	   -pc, Pi-cation